Santa Barbara DUI Accident Victim Attorneys

 I had an excellent experience with Arash Law.
 I will definitely recommend to my family and friends.
 I interviewed a few firms before deciding to work with Arash Law.
 What made my experience excellent was (i.e. head attorney being accessible to talk to and he answered all my questions and concerns, sensitive and thorough personel who completed in home intake & follow up process, being connected immediately to quality Physicians who addressed my injuries and recovery process, clear contract-read throughly to ensure its something you can commit to).
 Being in a car accident is a traumatic experience and I had a sense of peace knowing Arash Firm was walking with me throughout the whole process.
 Thank you Arash Firm for all your hard work and help.
 I am so grateful and appreciative for you all! 🙏 With Gratitude, Monica Parra

-A Review of DUI Statutes in California
+A Review Of DUI Statutes In California

 In 1911, California codified its first DUI laws.
 During this time, the law only forbade driving while intoxicated.
 The statute contained ambiguous language, and some in the state wanted more severe DUI laws on the books.
-Mothers Against Drunk Driving (MADD) promoted changes to California’s DUI statutes in the 1980s.
+Mothers Against Drunk Driving promoted changes to California’s DUI statutes in the 1980s.
 Legislators drafted statutes that made it illegal for drivers to operate their automobiles while under the influence of alcohol or drugs.

 These new statutes also made it against the law for any person to drive an automobile that had a blood alcohol concentration of at least 0.10 percent.
 The blood alcohol content level was decreased to 0.08 percent in 1989.
-Also, new laws were instituted that addressed specific penalties for those who caused victims bodily injury during a DUI accident.
+Additionally, new laws were instituted that addressed specific penalties for those who caused victims bodily injury during a DUI accident.

 Interpreting California Vehicle Code Section 23152